 These preconceptions must have reigned in their subconscious because that was how a witch was represented in fairytales.
 The watching activity of Maleficent has the potential to deconstruct the image and reconstruct the image of a witch and any other identities that are embedded in women characters.
-No fairy as is witch. is flawless а The characterization of women characters is thus multi-layered and complex.
+No fairy flawless as is a witch. characterization of women characters is thus multi-layered and complex.
 This is the core agenda of honing language learners' critical gender literacy through this particular learning activity.